immersve/immersve-docs/docs/contracts/payment-protocol.md

 ## Immersve Card E-Commerce Payment Happy Path

-- Card Holder locks USDC funds with Immersve Smart Contract
+- Card Holder locks token funds with Immersve Smart Contract
 - Card Holder receives a valid Credit Card to be used for E-Commerce transaction from Immersve
 - Card Holder uses the Immersve Card to pay for goods purchased on an E-Commerce platform
 - Immersve authorizes the payment with Credit Card network once the locked funds are confirmed